FenixAlliance/ABS.Docs/Web-Development/Web-Themes.md

 ## Capabilities

-The **ABS Theming Engine** is built on top of the **ABS Razor Templating Engine**, which allows themes to use a combination of C# + HTML, CSS, and JavaScript to build amazing experiences.
+The **ABS Theming Engine** is built on top of the **ABS Razor Theming Engine**, which allows themes to use a combination of C# + HTML, CSS, and JavaScript to build amazing experiences.

 - Use a powerful component architecture to avoid code repetition and improve maintainability
 - Provide alternative templates for fixed platform functionalities such as the Store & Dashboard.